Coronavirus digest: US begins vaccine rollout | DW | 15.12.2020

 The rollout came as the number of COVID-related deaths in the US passed 300,000.

-Canada also administered the first doses of the Pfizer-BioNTech vaccine on Monday.
+Canada also administered the first doses of the BioNTech-Pfizer vaccine on Monday.
 An Ontario caregiver and an octogenarian in Quebec got the first doses of the vaccine in the nation.

+Taiwan has set a goal to vaccinate 60% of its population, or about 15 million people, a health official said.

+The country signed an agreement with COVAX to purchase a vaccine, but is also in talks with companies with shots in phase III trials for a potential bilateral agreement as well.

 The United Arab Emirates (UAE) began administering vaccines by the Chinese state-owned firm Sinopharm on Monday.
 Vaccinations started in the capital of Abu Dhabi and residents can make an appointment through the city health services (SEHA) website.